AmirAsadyan/ToDo/README.md

 # 📝 ToDo App

-A simple command-line based ToDo application built with Python.
+A simple ToDo application built with Python.

 ## 📦 Features